Top 10 Attractions in New Orleans

 Audubon Nature Institute

 If you are particularly squeamish, the Audubon Butterfly Garden and Insectarium may not be top of your must-see list in NOLA, but once you visit, you’ll never think of bugs in the same way again (in a good way, we promise).
 The Insectarium, North America’s largest museum devoted to insects, is especially perfect if you are visiting with kids.
-They’ll love being shrunk down bug size, being part of the audience of a bug awards show and enjoy the thousands of butterflies fluttering around a beautiful Asian garden.
+They’ll love being shrunk down to bug size, being part of the audience of a bug awards show and enjoy the thousands of butterflies fluttering around a beautiful Asian garden.

 The museum is wheelchair accessible.
 A limited number of courtesy wheelchairs are available (photo ID required).